ncihtan/h5ad/README.md

 ## Installation

-1. It is recommended that you create and a virtual environment:
+1. It is recommended that you create a virtual environment:

 ```commandline
 python -m venv /path/to/new/virtual/environment